|Therapeutic Area||Formulary Choices||Cost for 28|

 Local specialist advice is to also consider checking triglyceride levels & consider fibrate.

-See NICE CG 71 July 2016 for further information
+See NICE CG71 Nov 2017 for further information

 The ENHANCE study showed the addition of Ezetimibe had no effect on primary or secondary endpoints and emerging evidence contributes to lack of positive cardiovascular outcomes with ezetimibe alone.